arve0/master/thesis.md

 stage.
 Accuracy depends on how easily the reference point is distinguished from the rest of the image and how thoroughly the user is with his measurements.
-In comparison, the procedure described in [the rotation section of the method](#method-rotation) gives the same precission in less time.
+In comparison, the procedure described in [the rotation section in the method](#method-rotation) gives the same precission in less time.

 ## Stitching
 With 10x objective and 0.75 zoom, maximum field of view is reported as $1550
 \times 1550$ \si{\micro\metre}.
 Average specimen spot diameter was $\approx$ 1200
 \si{\micro\metre}.
 These two facts would allow for imaging specimen spots into separate images if they were neatly arranged.
-This was not found out to be true for our dataset, and it would also burden the user of the microscope to measure and define a scan with correct inter specimen displacement.
-A more robust way is therefor to combine all images into one.
+This was found not to be true for our dataset, and it would also burden the user of the microscope to measure and define a scan with correct inter specimen displacement.
+A more robust way is therefore to combine all images into one.

 Combining images can be done in interactive manner, where a program loads images as one "moves" around.
 But creating this abstraction would demand for a way other programs can "talk" to the abstract image object.
-Therefor a simpler approach was used, stitching all images into one large image.
+Therefore a simpler approach was used, stitching all images into one large image.
 This allows for any program that can open PNG to work with the images.